By Ashok Prasad, Founder, Niyyam

 - Flexibility in investment

-- Potential to beat inflation
+- Ability to beat inflation

 How Inflation Impacts Your Mutual Fund Returns (And How to Beat It in 2026)